 - If W_TS(X) <= TS(T), then execute the R_item(X) operation of T and set R_TS(X) to the larger of TS(T) and current R_TS(X).

-One drawback of Basic TO protocol is that it Cascading Rollback is still possible.
+One drawback of the Basic TO protocol is that Cascading Rollback is still possible.
 Suppose we have a Transaction T1 and T2 has used a value written by T1.
 If T1 is aborted and resubmitted to the system then, T must also be aborted and rolled back.
 So the problem of Cascading aborts still prevails.

 Let’s gist the Advantages and Disadvantages of Basic TO protocol:

 - Timestamp Ordering protocol ensures serializability since the precedence graph will be of the form: